titasbose2/TechlmaginiaUi/src/assets/blog/what-is-open-template-hub.md

-## What is Open Template Hub?
+## What is Techlmaginia Softwares?

 ---

-Open Template Hub is an Open Source First Organization that aims minimizing the effort while building a new software business.
+Techlmaginia Softwares is an Open Source First Organization that aims minimizing the effort while building a new software business.

-### What does Open Template Hub provides to community?
+### What does Techlmaginia Softwares provides to community?

-We, as Open Template Hub contributors, keep developing new functionalities and capabilities every week.
-You can create your microservices or create your mobile and web applications which are integrated with those microservices, that means you can create your own business ground up through Open Template Hub extremely fast.
+We, as Techlmaginia Softwares contributors, keep developing new functionalities and capabilities every week.
+You can create your microservices or create your mobile and web applications which are integrated with those microservices, that means you can create your own business ground up through Techlmaginia Softwares extremely fast.

 Let's assume you have a new software business idea.
 Once you start implementation, you will need several common capabilities like authentication, payment, file storage, analytics, business logic and in the end, you will need a web and mobile applications which are integrated with those capabilities, each and every time you have a new idea.
-Open Template Hub gives you that power to create and make them alive just in a couple of minutes!
+Techlmaginia Softwares gives you that power to create and make them alive just in a couple of minutes!

 ### You can create your microservices using Server Generator